 Creating slides with narration is a good option if you prefer to share only your presentation rather than a video of yourself giving a presentation.

 There are multiple ways to add a narration to presentation slides.
 Here are examples of how to do this with PowerPoint and Google slides.

-In order to allow conference participants to view your slide show online and for it to be embedded in the conference platform, you will need to upload it to a slideshare website, such as slideshare.net.
+In order to allow conference participants to view your slide show online and for it to be embedded in the conference platform, you will need to upload it to the slideshare website slideshare.net.